How Skateboarding Pioneered Content Marketing

 “Provide something interesting, entertaining, useful, informative.
 Don’t ask for anything in return.”

 Today, some very mainstream companies have been influenced (mostly unknowingly) by the ideology that guided skateboard brands in the 90s.
 The anti-media mindset and distrust of big corporations and fear of “selling out” has seen companies like Lenovo, Marriott, Xerox, and American Express invest very successfully in a content-first strategy.
-These enormous companies are able to come across as authentic and approachable and engaged with their customers, defying their size, because of content marketing.
+These enormous companies can come across as authentic and approachable and engaged with their customers, defying their size, because of content marketing.

 So the next time you see WestJet post a Christmas miracle video and marvel at the brilliant marketing behind it, maybe you’ll be thinking about how skateboard brands pioneered that strategy.